JBShady/COD5-Remastered/README.md

 * (Upgraded) Slightly nerfed max launcher explosion radius so that it is less than the upgraded Panzer, there's no reason these should had identical stats when they're different projectiles
 * All maps use the proper model where an attachment is fitted under the barrel even when a grenade is not loaded

+#### Trench Gun
+* Slight buff allowing both the un-upgraded and upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers

 #### Double-Barreled Shotgun
+* Slight buff allowing both the un-upgraded and upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
 * Removed Trench Gun ejecting shell effect as the shells are only disposed of when reloading
 * (Upgraded) Fixed capitalization in the name
 * Fixed small gaps in the model by the hammer
 * Uses the model with the smaller grip that does not clip through the player hand

 #### Sawed-Off Double-Barreled Shotgun
+* Slight buff allowing both the un-upgraded and upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
 * Removed Trench Gun ejecting shell effect, as the shells are only disposed of when reloading
 * Removed "w/ Grip" from the name
 * Small damage boost to both un-upgraded and upgraded version so that this version is a little stronger than the normal double barrel, but with a wider and less accurate fire spread